Some of the largest and deadliest earthquakes in recent years hit where earthquake hazard estimates didn't predict massive quakes.

 Superquakes like those in Japan (and the 2004 Sumatra quake), and recent studies of sediment records of past earthquakes in Washington and California, reveal that earthquake patterns vary on long-term cycles.

 Some earthquakes may be smaller, and strike more often than expected.
 And massive earthquakes, bigger than evidence predicts for a particular fault, are also possible.

 Lapusta and Noda's model shows one way these massive, unexpected earthquakes can occur.

 "It does stop and make you think," said Paul Segall, a Stanford professor of geophysics who was not involved in the study.
 "This idea has been on my mind for a while, that you could have dynamic weakening into these areas that are nominally stable, and they've done fabulous work," he told OurAmazingPlanet, referring to Lapusta and her team.
 "They're the first people to do careful, detailed calculations to show that this could happen."

-The big question is whether what happened at Tohoku can repeat at other creeping faults, such as the Cascadia subduction zone off Washington and Oregon and the middle section of the San Andreas Fault in California, Segall said.
+The big question is whether what happened at Tohoku can repeat at other creeping faults, such as the Cascadia subduction zone off the coast of Washington and Oregon, and the middle section of the San Andreas Fault in California, Segall said.
 An earthquake that included the creeping sections of either fault would be a nightmare scenario for the West Coast.